Hugo Cuypers: Gent

-Chicago Fire FC
+Chicago Fire

 On 6 February 2024, Cuypers signed a contract with Major League Soccer team Chicago Fire FC through 2026 with an option for 2027 for a club record fee.

 He finished his first season at the club with 10 goals in 31 matches, being the team's top scorer.
+He would also finish the 2025 season as the club's top scorer with 17 goals.

+On 5 June 2026, Cuypers was named an MLS All-Star but did not ultimately feature in the game.
+In the first half of the 2026 season, Cuypers scored 13 goals in 11 matches, setting a Fire record by scoring in 10 consecutive matches in which he appeared.

+Cuypers finished his time in Chicago with 44 goals and six assists in 82 matches across all competitions.

+Monterrey

+On 23 July 2026, Cuypers joined Liga MX club CF Monterrey for reported $7.5 million plus add-ons.

 International career

 Cuypers has represented Belgium with the U−19 national team during the 2016 UEFA European Under-19 Championship qualification.
 He played in all three matches during the Elite round of the competition, scoring one goal vs. Bulgaria in his only match as a starter.